sebelga/gstore-node/README.md

             });

 // 2.
 Execute query.
-// The callback response contains both the entities and the cursor if more results
+// The callback response contains both the entities and the cursor if there are more results

 query.run(function(err, response) {
     if (err) {